 Under Georgia law, if a bar, restaurant, liquor store, convenience store or other retail store sells alcohol to a person who is under age 21 or who is noticeably intoxicated, and the seller knows that person may be driving soon, the seller may be held liable for any damages or injuries caused by that person’s drunk driving.
 This is called the “Dram Shop Act.”

 Many cases involving Dram Shop Act liability are large and complex.
 Extensive and fast investigation are the keys to success.
-In one case our firm recovered more than $1.75 million after we discovered that a bar owner erased a video recording that would have shown the drunk driver consuming more than eight drinks in less than 90 minutes.
+In one case our firm recovered over $1.75 million after we discovered that a bar owner erased a video recording that would have shown the drunk driver consuming more than eight drinks in less than 90 minutes.

 A Closer Look at Georgia’s Dram Shop Act